 |Delivery mode:||On Campus|

-Programme Objectives This variant of our established MSc in Strategic Public Relations programme is delivered jointly with our partner Lund University in Helsingborg, Sweden.
-This programme provides students with a solid European and international perspective on public relations and provides an opportunity to study in both Stirling, UK, and Helsingborg, Sweden.
+This variant of our established MSc in Strategic Public Relations & Communication Management course is delivered jointly with our partner Lund University in Helsingborg, Sweden.
+This course provides students with a solid European and international perspective on public relations and provides an opportunity to study in both Stirling, UK, and Helsingborg, Sweden.

 * Opportunities to study in two countries at universities recognised for leading public relations and communication management education within Europe